kach/nearley/docs/md/index.md

 There are more sample grammars in the `/examples` directory.
 For larger examples, we also have experimental parsers for **CSV** and **Lua**.

-## Contributing

-Please read [this document](.github/CONTRIBUTING.md) *before* working on nearley.
-If you are interested in contributing but unsure where to start, take a look at the issues labeled "up for grabs" on the issue tracker, or message a maintainer.

-nearley is MIT licensed.

-A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.
-Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.
-Joshua
-T. Corbin refactored the compiler to be much, much prettier.
-Bojidar Marinov implemented postprocessors-in-other-languages.
-Shachar Itzhaky fixed a subtle bug with nullables.

 ## Further reading

 ### Documentation